Gitualize/Gitualize/README.md

 1. Run 'node index.js' or 'nodemon index.js' from the root directory command line
 1. The app will navigate to 'postgres://127.0.0.1:5432/gitpun' where 127.0.0.1 is the default localhost and 5432 is the default port

-### API Use
+### Github OAuth

 ```sh
 /auth
 ```

-Redirects to github where GitHub where you will be prompted to authorize gitualize.com to perferform API requests on your behalf to fetch repos when neccessary.
+Redirects to github where GitHub where you will be prompted to authorize gitualize.com to perform API requests on your behalf to fetch repos when neccessary.
+This is done by the client.

 ```sh
 /getAccessToken
 ```

-The redirect route that GitHub uses upon completeing authorization for API use
+The redirect route on our server that GitHub uses upon completing authorization for API use.
+This redirects back to the client page with the correct access token.

-### Docker

-### AWS
+### Docker, AWS

 ## Team